 How to Trade Stocks for Beginners

-If you’ve been wondering how to trade stocks but don’t know where to start, this is the perfect resource for you.
-Even though this primer is primarily for beginners, veterans and seasoned pros can still learn something new, so read on.
+If you’ve been wondering how to trade stocks for beginners but don’t know where to start, this is the perfect resource for you.
+Even though this primer is primarily for beginners, veterans and seasoned pros can still learn something new.

 This article and video describe how to execute a trade using an online trading platform.
-If you’re seeking information on the strategy of picking stocks and on the many investment opportunities out there, you’ll find a whole world of information here at Investment U.
+If you’re seeking information on trading strategies like day trading, swing trading and long-term investing and you’ll find a whole world of information here at Investment U.

-The information presented in this article is also featured in the video above.
-So feel free to watch the video and refer back to this article for reference as well.
+The video above also presents the information on trading stocks for beginners that is included in this article..
+So feel free to watch the video and refer back to this article for reference as well as you learn how to trade stocks.

-The first thing you need to trade stocks is access to a licensed broker, an online brokerage or a trading app like Robinhood.
+The first thing you need to do when learning how to trade stocks is access to a licensed broker, an online brokerage or a trading app like Robinhood.
 In the investing tutorial video above, Oxford Club Research Manager Ben Dressing uses Investopedia’s Trading Simulator, which allows you to learn the ropes of trading without actually committing real money.

 While most online brokerages have unique platform designs, they all generally have the same essential features for placing a trade online.
 So the online broker you use may look a bit different from the one seen in the video above but should function similarly.

-Once you have decided what stock you would like to buy, you’ll need to know its ticker symbol.
+When a beginner decides what stock to trade, they’ll need to know its ticker symbol.
 For example, let’s say you decided to purchase some shares of Apple.
 You can look up the ticker symbol for Apple in your online trading platform, or you can find it by searching for “Apple” on a site like Yahoo Finance.

 The ticker symbol for Apple is AAPL, so we’ll go ahead and enter that into the trading software in the “Company” field.